 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Zinamide® 500 mg Tablets; Genus Pharmaceuticals, The electronic Medicines Compendium.
-Dated February 2010.
+Manufacturer's information for Healthcare Professionals (SPC), Zinamide® 500 mg Tablets; Genus Pharmaceuticals, The electronic Medicines Compendium.
+Dated September 2020.

 Medicines Complete BNF 86th Edition; British Medical Association and Royal Pharmaceutical Society of Great Britain, London.